elastic/apm/specs/agents/breaking-changes.md

 ## What is not a Breaking change
-In general, we don’t consider changes in the data we collect to be breaking.
+In general, we don’t consider changes in the data we collect to be breaking, unless they have security or privacy implications.
 Some examples of these changes are:
 - Span metadata, such as the span name or the structured `db.statement`, or destination granularity
 - Span compression (multiple similar or exact consecutive spans collapsed into one)
 - Trace structure (e.g. span links + handling of messaging)